krullgit/Farmero---Satellite-Image-Processing/README.md

 ## 3. Disease prediction (Tensorflow, Keras, Python)
 - Navigate to the plant_disease_detection folder to find the ipython notebook which has the description of the Alexnet implemented on the dataset ( Dataset is not uploaded since it is 1.67 GB ).
+Put the link to the dataset - HERE!
 - Python code for relating diseases with the possible mitigation cases can be found in this folder.

 Alexnet model, Mobilenet Model